Apple Books Sales, Trends, and Reports

 - Summary Sales Reports show aggregated sales, minus refunds, for the chosen reporting period, such as daily or weekly.
 The report contains products, customer price, royalty price, and sales territory.

-- Detailed Sales Reports are available to publishers that have had at least one Volume Purchase Program (VPP) transaction.
+- Detailed Sales Reports are available to publishers that have had at least one Volume Content Service (VCS) transaction.

 Users with the Admin, Finance, or Sales role can access Sales Reports on iTunes Connect.
 If you are an Admin, you can create a new user in Users and Roles on iTunes Connect.